¡Bienvenidos a Madrid, Svet!

 Svet, get on the stairs and give me your best jump, and I will take a flying photo of you.
 Ready?
 JUMP!

 Parque del Oeste – a Verdant Park with Egyptian Charm

 You will have to ascend several flights of stairs to reach the park.
-Before the park’s inception, which befell in the 20th century, the land for the park was the city’s main landfill.
+Before the park’s inception, which occurred in the 20th century, the land for the park was the city’s main landfill.

 Parque del Oeste offers one of the best views of the Spanish capital.
 Besides the tempting verdure everywhere, perhaps the park’s most famous landmark is an ancient Egyptian temple complex – the Temple of Debod.

 The State of Egypt donated the temple to Spain as a sign of gratefulness for the Spanish help in saving the two temples of Abu Simbel.

 The complex constitutes one of the very few examples of ancient Egyptian architecture outside of Egypt and the single one of its type in Spain.